PRIMA-KI: Pproblem-solving learning im Mathematic teaching in primary school with AI accompany.

 Project goals

-• Development of didactically sound design principles for AI learning companions in primary school
+- Development subject-specific didactic design principles for AI learning companions in primary school

-• Identification of effective feedback strategies that reduce cognitive load without replacing the learning process
+- Identifying effective feedback strategies that reduce cognitive load and support children without replacing the learning process

-• Creating an evidence-based basis for the responsible and data protection-sensitive integration of AI in primary school mathematics education
+- Creating an evidence-based foundation for the responsible and data protection-sensitive integration of AI in primary school mathematics education.
+Aspects of using AI with minimal or anonymized data are part of the research project.

 Current status and planned approach

 In the current pilot phase, we are focusing on developing and testing initial prototypes in controlled settings.
-Through systematic variations and recursive optimization of the AI prompt designs, we are developing design guidelines and a framework for the adaptive support functions based on the integration of AI learning companions into various apps by Christian Urff.
-Following individual trials, we aim to conduct the first, more extensive field trials in 2026.
-We welcome schools or school classes that have iPads and Wi-Fi and would like to try out the initial experiments under scientific supervision.
+Through systematic variations and optimization of the AI prompt designs, we are developing design guidelines and a framework for adaptive support functions based on the integration of AI learning companions into various apps by Christian Urff.
+Following individual trials, we aim to conduct the first more extensive field trials in 2026.
+We welcome schools or classes with iPads and Wi-Fi access who would like to try out the initial trials under scientific supervision.
 The apps will then be made available free of charge via TextFlight.

 Contact and collaboration